 This tactic is less about how you mitigate or detect and more about how threat intelligence can be mapped into the matrix.
 Of all the tactics in the matrix, this is the least important to focus on.
 The important aspect to realize here is that sometimes you have to sacrifice a pawn in order to save the queen.

-While not explicitly stated anywhere in the matrix, using honey tokens, files, or users is ideal in this tactic.
+While not explicitly stated anywhere in the matrix, using honey tokens, files, or users is ideal in the Discovery tactic.
 Placing false information that attackers can discover allows you to detect an adversary’s activities.
 While there are some dedicated applications that curtail honey tokens, there are also options for monitoring the file system and registry on endpoints, as well.

 In Windows, there are a few locations which are of interest when wanting to do some basic honey files.
 The first are Jump Lists, which are the most recently accessed files on the operating system.
 Located in each user’s AppData\Roaming\Microsoft\Windows\Recent directory is a set of LNK files that are shortcuts back to the most recently accessed files.
 By monitoring this location for a specific file name, you can track if users are accessing documents they should not be.